This page is about the Stallions we've had in the past, present & future.

 He's the only son of any of our studs that we've ever kept a stallion AND he's gorgeous (especially for just a bay horse).
 As you can see he's almost a "mahogany" gold color.
 He's 9 years old in this photo which was taken in February of 2014.
 He's also wonderful to ride and do everything on.
 He's athletic, fast and very good minded.
 I loved branding on him when I was riding him.
 He was soooo good, no one even knew he was a stud.
 Now that's good!

-As of to date, August of 2016, I’ve got several young horses sired by Twisselena that we’re gonna start & offer for sale in the future.
+We've got several young horses sired by Twisselena that we’re gonna start & offer for sale in the future.
 We’ll also have unstarted colts for sale too if that’s what you’re more interested in.

 If interested, just contact me at 805-475-2411.